Want to know how to cut your grocery bill in half? Keep more cash in your wallet with these easy money saving tricks!

 Okay, okay… I know this one can be a bit challenging, but if you actually sit down and really think about what you eat and drink in a day… I bet there are some minor little changes you could make to save BIG!

 For example, I love coffee.
 I mean really, really love it.
 Vanilla coffee creamer made my world go ’round, and I was paying $2.99 for each container.
-Between myself, my hubby, and one of our boys, we were probably using about 3 each week. {so about $9 per week}
+Between myself, my hubby, and one of our boys, we were probably using about 3 each week. (so about $9 per week)

 One day, I thought… I’m going to try drinking my coffee black.
-My son decided to go for it and switch to black coffee at the same time.
+My teenage son decided to go for it and switch to black coffee at the same time.
 My thoughts were… we could save a lot of money, and a lot of calories. 🙂 And guess what… day one was terrible.
 Day 2 was no better.
 I think day 3 got worse, but I kept going, and by week 2, I was completely fine and looked forward to my black coffee every day.
-My hubby couldn’t go black, but he switched to a little splash of almond milk.
-SO all in all we were saving over $25 each month from this one little switch.
-And as a bonus, I lost a ton of weight just from saying farewell to my creamer.
-Seriously! 🙂

 That was a few years ago, and I don’t miss it all, so go on and see if you can make a little changes that will affect your grocery bill in a big way.

-#12: Skip That Slow Deli Counter and Save a Bundle!
+#10: Skip That Slow Deli Counter and Save a Bundle!

 Did you know you can save up to $5.00 per pound when you skip the deli counter ham and get pre-sliced ham from the meat department instead?
 Now that’s a sweet deal!